Flybell/web_to_obsidian/README.md

 ### PART 2: WRITING .MD FILES FOR OBSIDIAN

-Once you've extracted all the info you need and put them in variables, you can now bave python write them line by line into a .md file that lives in the folder of your Obsidian file.
+Once you've extracted all the info you need and put them in variables, you can now write them line by line into a .md file that lives in the folder of your Obsidian vault.
 The first few lines define the YAML heading.
 YAML & in-line formatting were designed so that dataview can read the code.

 ## The target website of my script & samples